ClearBlade/go-onnx/README.md

 >Note: Tests utilize other dependencies, such as github.com/sugarme/tokenizer and github.com/galeone/tfgo
 ### Models
 Some models are not included in this repository.
 For the mnist-8 or roberta-sequence-classification-9 models, see the [ONNX Model Zoo](https://github.com/onnx/models).
-For boston_housing_regression, scaler, and string-convert, see [some link](site)
+The boston_housing_regression, scaler, and string-convert models are included.